California Governor Signs New Tribal-State Gaming Compacts

 The new contract with the Timbisha Shoshone Tribe includes three critical elements, the most important of which is the agreement to allow the tribe to operate Class III gaming activities.
 These include gaming devices and certain card games, which the tribe can now operate at its licensed gaming locations.

-The tribe recently received approval from the US Interior Department to build a casino in Inyokern, California, after failing to develop one in Ridgecrest two years earlier.
+The tribe recently received approval from the US Interior Department to build a U.S. casino in Inyokern, California, after failing to develop one in Ridgecrest two years earlier.

 The gaming compact also laid out the strict standards the Timbisha Shoshone Tribe must meet to operate legally, including environmental standards and safety requirements.